 Appraisers are intimately familiar with the communities in which they work.
 They thoroughly understand the value of particular features to the homeowners of that area.
 Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
 Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Berge Company Appraisers, we are an authority in knowing the value of particular items in Alhambra and Los Angeles County neighborhoods.
 The sales comparison approach to value is commonly given the most importance when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-It is important to note that while this amount is probably the most reliable indication of what a house is worth, it may not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Berge Company Appraisers will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
+Here's what it all boils down to, an appraiser from Berge Company Appraisers will help you get the most accurate property value, so you can make wise real estate decisions.